How Much Mobile Data Do I Need?

 Person On Phone in New York City

-Unless you use your cellphone exclusively to text and make calls, chances are good that you use mobile data-and a whole lot of it.
-Data is used for everything from browsing social media to checking your emails to streaming music.
-If you're on a mobile plan with a data limit, you can incur a hefty charge for going over your monthly allotment.
-Additionally, cell phone data usage when traveling often results in data roaming fees, which, too, can be costly.
+If you're on a mobile plan with a data limit, you can incur a hefty charge for going over your monthly data usage limit.
+Additionally, cellular data usage when traveling often results in data roaming fees, which, too, can be costly.
 As such, knowing your average mobile data usage per month-and being able to identify which apps take up the most data-can help you lower your phone bill.

 Here, you'll learn what mobile data is and what tasks use it.
 We'll also help you determine how much data you should choose when picking your phone plan.
 Find it all, plus details on Optimum Mobile’s unlimited data plans, below.